-I find this is more prevalent for non-technical people.
-The boss allows remote work up to a certain point, but they can’t cross over into being fully remote.
-That would be too scary.
-We can’t have that!
+Before the COVID 19 pandemic, I found this answer more prevalent for non-technical people.
+The boss allows remote work up to a certain point, but they can't cross over into being fully remote.
+It seems too scary.

 Many people (especially the further you go up the food chain) operate on a manager’s schedule.
 For those of who who haven’t read Paul Graham’s article, Maker's schedule, Manager's schedule you should read it.

 “There are two types of schedule, which I’ll call the manager’s schedule and the maker’s schedule.
 The manager’s schedule is for bosses.
 It’s embodied in the traditional appointment book, with each day cut into one hour intervals.
 You can block off several hours for a single task if you need to, but by default you change what you’re doing every hour.”